PX4/PX4-user_guide/en/middleware/uorb.md

 Make sure not to mix `orb_advertise_multi` and `orb_advertise` for the same topic.

 The full API is documented in [platforms/common/uORB/uORBManager.hpp](https://github.com/PX4/PX4-Autopilot/blob/main/platforms/common/uORB/uORBManager.hpp).

-## Nested Messages

-In PX4, messages can be nested within other messages to create complex data structures.
-This allows for more organized and modular message definitions.

-To nest a message, simply include the nested message type in the parent message definition.
-For example, [`PositionSetpoint.msg`](../msg_docs/PositionSetpoint.md) is used as a nested message in the [`PositionSetpointTriplet.msg`](../msg_docs/PositionSetpointTriplet.md) topic message definition.

 ## Message/Field Deprecation {#deprecation}